lorossi/colorize/README.md

 colorize.ResetStyle()
 ```

-Set an rgb value for the background
+Set an rgb value for the background:

 ```go
 colorize.SetBgRGB(0, 255, 0)